A Per Diem is given to travelers for lodging and meal expenses in two instances:

 - You will not be reimbursed for movies, other in-room charges, or personal expenses.

 - Per Diem can be given to the traveler prior to their departure.
-The traveler to be paid approximately 10 days prior to departure date.
+The traveler could be paid approximately 10 days prior to departure date.
 A travel arranger should complete a Travel Authorization (TA) eDoc and complete the Travel Advances tab.
 Upon return, a travel arranger must clear the TA by creating a Travel Reimbursement document, tie the TEM number to the Travel Reimbursement.

 - International Per Diems shall be calculated in multiples of the applicable federal per diem rate based on the total number of hours between the time of arrival at the foreign or OCONUS location and the time of departure for the return trip to the traveler's headquarters or residence.

-- The daily subsistence allowance authorized under the federal per diem rates for a location of travel.
+- The daily subsistence allowance is authorized under the federal per diem rates for a location of travel.
 The payment of a per diem does not require supporting receipts.*

 - *The policy of your department or funding source can be more strict than the UC policy; it cannot be more lenient.
 If your department requires receipts for all travel (whether domestic or foreign) they can do so, no matter the location or, number of days in each location.